tneotia/html-editor-enhanced/README.md

 ### Getters

-Currently, the package has one getter: `HtmlEditor.controller`.
+Currently, the package has one getter: `HtmlEditor.editorController`.
 This returns the `InAppWebViewController`, which manages the webview that displays the editor.

 This is extremely powerful, as it allows you to create your own custom methods and implementations directly in your app.
 See [`flutter_inappwebview`](https://github.com/pichillilorenzo/flutter_inappwebview) for documentation on the controller.